 | Full Mock Practice | 5-6 days | Complete one full past paper per day for three consecutive days.
 Simulate the real exam time and environment to train speed and exam mindset. |

-| Final Review | 1 day before the exam | Review all past-paper mistakes, memorize high-frequency terminology and formulas, adjust your sleep schedule, and avoid excessive anxiety. |
+| Final Review | 1 day before the exam | Review all past-paper mistakes, memorize high-frequency terminology, adjust your sleep schedule, and avoid excessive anxiety. |

 Final Advice